sign-language-translator/sign-language-translator/README.md

     1. Motion Transfer
          - Concatenate pose vectors in the time dimension and transfer the movements onto any given image of a person.
 This ensures smooth transitions between video clips.
     2. Sign Feature Synthesis
-         - Condition a pose sequence generation model on a pre-trained text encoder (e.g., fine-tuned decoder of a multilingual T5) to output pose vectors instead of text tokens.
+         - Condition a pose sequence generation model on a pre-trained text encoder (e.g., fine-tune decoder of a multilingual T5) to output pose vectors instead of text tokens.
 This solves challenges related to unknown synonyms or hard-to-tokenize/process words or phrases.

 3. `Language Processing Utilities`
     1. Sign Processing